-Exempt income from P.R. sources less deductible expenses based on Tax paid or Reduction that income accrued to in foreign Total income subject Puerto Rico taxes to Puerto Rican tax less deductible expenses based on that income
+Exempt income from P.R. sources less deductible expenses based on that income

+Total income subject to Puerto Rican tax less deductible expenses based on that income Tax paid or Reduction

+× accrued to in foreign

+Puerto Rico taxes

 You enter the amount of the reduction on line 12 of Form 1116.